Before augmented reality becomes the next big thing, here’s what needs to happen

 The Next Generation

-“We firmly believe that virtual reality and AR is the next form of the computer, the next generation of smart devices,” said Dr. Yue Fei, the co-founder and chief technology officer of Bay Area human-computer interaction specialists uSens.
+“We firmly believe that virtual reality and AR is the next form of the computer, the next generation of smart devices,” Dr. Yue Fei, the co-founder and chief technology officer of Bay Area human-computer interaction specialists uSens, told Digital Trends.
 He and his team think AR’s world-changing potential exceeds even that of VR.
 Why?
 Because it’s not as immersive.

 AR is a filter through which we see the world.
 It lets you to see your real surroundings and their device as one, which can have some powerful effects on the way we use our smartphones in an environment.
 AR allows your computer to use information about what’s surrounding you in real time without a display or similar physical interface, and that potential is unique.